 Maryland Code Section 20-109 (allowing suspension of licenses or registration for failing to provide all the correct information required)

 Maryland Code Section 22-412.3(h)(1)(ii) (failure to use a seatbelt alone does not constitute contributory negligence)

 Three years from the date of an action accrues (usually the date of the accident).

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Maryland Truck Accident Laws: Related Resources

 Surviving a Maryland truck accident can be rife with challenges as you try to put the pieces of your life back together.
 As you do, it's important to understand your rights and how you can recover from your losses.
-Speaking with an experienced personal injury attorney can help put you on the right track.
-Get matched with an attorney near you today for an initial case evaluation at absolutely no charge to you.
+Consider speaking with an experienced car accident attorney in Maryland who can help put you on the right track.

 Contact a qualified attorney.